Blokyk/starkid/README.md

 ## Disclaimer ⚠️

 You probably shouldn't actually use this for anything serious.
-While I've put a lot of effort into it, it is still pretty brittle in some cases; and although Recline's design has gone through multiple iterations, it is fairly opinionated, goes against some of C#'s coding conventions, and can quickly lead to unmaintainable code if not planned carefully.
+While I've put a lot of effort into it, it is still pretty brittle in some cases; and although StarKid's design has gone through multiple iterations, it is fairly opinionated, goes against some of C#'s coding conventions, and can quickly lead to unmaintainable code if not planned carefully.
 I personally encourage partial classes split into files and folders reflecting your CLI's structure.

 In addition, it is not fit for every case or app in the world: it heavily discourages "one root command, a thousand options"-kind of CLI.
 If you're trying to write a GCC-style CLI with a thousand different flags, this is probably not the library for you.